sfaci/masc/README.md

   -aw STRING --add-word STRING
-                        Add a suspect content to the dictionary -cc, --clean-cache        Clean masc cache (cache and logs files, NO backups) -c, --clean-site          Clean up the site (and apply some extra actions to hide information to attackers) -l, --list-backups        List local backups
+                        Add a suspect content to the dictionary -cc, --clean-cache        Clean masc cache (cache and logs files, NO backups) -cf, --compile-file       Compile rules and save them in the system -cr, --run-compiled-rules Running Compiled rules will help in saving memory of your system -c, --clean-site          Clean up the site (and apply some extra actions to hide information to attackers) -l, --list-backups        List local backups
   -b, --make-backup         Create a local backup of the current installation